Stan Butler

-As of the 2018–19 OHL season, he was the longest tenured head coach in the OHL with one team.
-Butler is fourth all-time with 1,424 OHL games coached.
-Butler is fifth on the wins list with 672, and is the second-most among active OHL coaches, behind Dale Hunter of the London Knights.
-After 22 seasons in the Canadian Hockey League, Butler has 700 wins.
-In 158 OHL playoffs games, Butler has 68 wins and two appearances in the J. Ross Robertson Cup finals.
-Butler previously coached the Oshawa Generals and Prince George Cougars, and has served as head coach of the Erie Otters since 2023.
+As of the 2019–20 OHL season, he was the longest tenured head coach in the OHL with one team.
+Butler also coached the Oshawa Generals, Prince George Cougars, and Erie Otters.
+In total, he coached 1,720 OHL games and won 798, and two appearances in the J. Ross Robertson Cup finals.
+In 28 seasons in the Canadian Hockey League, Butler has 826 coaching wins.

 Career

 Butler began coaching minor ice hockey in 1985 with Wexford and led his peewee, bantam and midget teams to four City of Toronto and three Ontario provincial championships.
 In 1989 he was named the Canadian Amateur Hockey Association's coach of the year.
 Butler subsequently coached for the Wexford Raiders in the Metro Junior A Hockey League for 5 seasons from 1989–90 to 1993–94.

 Butler broke into the OHL when hired by the Oshawa Generals.
 In the 1994–95 OHL season the team had a record of 40-21-5 for 85 points and set a CHL record when 10 players were chosen in the 1995 NHL Entry Draft.
 After the 1995–96 OHL season the Generals won 30 games and tallied 68 points.

 Butler moved to Prince George, British Columbia, to coach the Prince George Cougars for the 1996–97 WHL season.
 The Cougars made the playoffs for the first time in seven years, losing in the third round of the Western Hockey League playoffs after defeating the first place Portland Winter Hawks and third place Spokane Chiefs in the first two rounds.

 Butler returned to the OHL and began his tenure with the Brampton Battalion as an expansion franchise in the 1998–99 OHL season.
 The Battalion were led in scoring that season by underage 15–year old Jason Spezza, and fellow future NHL player Raffi Torres.
 The inaugural Battalion season was one of only two seasons Butler's troops failed to make the playoffs.

 In the 15 seasons Butler coached in Brampton, the Battalion won four Central division Emms Trophy titles in 2002–03, 2005–06, 2007–08, 2008–09, and one Eastern conference Bobby Orr Trophy title in the 2008–09 OHL season.
 Butler coached his 1000th game in the OHL on February 10, 2011.
 Butler was inducted to the Brampton Sports Hall of Fame in 2012.